Memorable Manitobans: Donald Gunn (1797-1878)

 A prominent Presbyterian, he taught for 18 years in the Church Missionary Society parish school before the establishment of a Presbyterian church in Red River, and served as the settlement’s librarian for years.
 He became a member of the Council of the Institute of Rupert’s Land in 1862, and he was a meteorological correspondent of the Smithsonian Institution, later collecting specimens for its museum.

 Gunn was chosen as a delegate to the November 1869 council from St. Andrew’s, and English delegate to the 1870 Convention of Forty from the same community.
-He was later appointed to the Legislative Council of Manitoba, serving from 1871 to 1876.
+Defeated in the 1870 general election, he was later appointed to the Legislative Council of Manitoba, serving from 1871 to 1876.
 He supported the council’s abolition.
 His History of Manitoba was completed by his nephew Charles Tuttle and published in 1880.
 It displays an anti-Selkirk and anti-HBC, as well as an anti-clerical, bias.

 Father of John Gunn.